 - Page Life Expectancy: Raised significantly, but you saw that coming

-- Page Reads/sec: (Physical Reads) Dropped because we’re not cycling data in and out of cache as fast
+- Page Reads/sec: (Physical Reads) Dropped because we’re not cycling data in and out of cache as much

 - % Processor Time: Dropped due to lower I/O, more efficient queries, less pressure on procedure cache, etc.